HITS-AIN/PINK/README.md

 For conversion and visualization of images and SOM some python scripts are available.

   - convert_data_binary_file.py     Convert binary data file from PINK version 1 to 2
-  - data_precondition.py:           Convert numpy into binary files and scale data to be within the range [0.0, 1.0]
   - show_heatmap.py:                Visualize the mapping result
   - show_images.py:                 Visualize binary images file format
   - show_som.py:                    Visualize binary SOM file format